eikonomega/django-notification-system/docs/models.rst

 **Class method**

 There is a ``reset_email_target`` method that can be used on this model.
-This will either create an email UserTarget for this User or update their email UserTarget if the User email has been updated.
+This will either create an email UserInNotificationTarget for this User or update their email UserInNotificationTarget if the User email has been updated.

 **Example Usage**
         .. code-block:: python

                 from django.contrib.auth import get_user_model

-                from django_notification_system.models import UserTarget
+                from django_notification_system.models import UserInNotificationTarget

                 User = get_user_model()